retaildevcrews/capi-in-codespaces/docs/1-managed-aks-cluster.md

 - An Azure Service Principal is needed for deploying Azure resources.
 The below instructions utilize [environment-based authentication](https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization#use-environment-based-authentication).

   > NOTE: All the required environment variables are set as part of the devcontainer setup.
 For more information about authorization, AAD, or requirements for Azure, visit the [Azure provider prerequisites document](https://capz.sigs.k8s.io/topics/getting-started.html#prerequisites)

+  TODO: double check final list of env vars that will be set at the end of the task

   ```bash